teamliftr/framework/docs/README.md

 Teams often have trouble assessing whether they are doing “enough” when pursuing an improvement goal, and this uncertainty can have a negative impact on motivation.
 By enabling teams to assess their overall use of the Framework against a set of TeamLiftr-validated guidelines, we can provide teams with the ability to more confidently assess whether their current efforts are  are sufficient to meet their overall goals.

 ## Contributing
-TeamLiftr’s commitment to continuous improvement extends to the framework itself—we’re always looking to make TeamLiftr better, and want it to be as useful as possible for product engineering teams.
+TeamLiftr’s commitment to continuous improvement extends to the framework itself — we’re always looking to make TeamLiftr better, and want it to be as useful as possible for product engineering teams.
 If you’d like to help with the development of TeamLiftr, we’d love to hear from you.
 Here are some ways to get involved:

    - **Provide Feedback** by [opening an issue](https://github.com/teamliftr/framework/issues/new) in our [GitHub repository](https://github.com/teamliftr/framework).
    - **Propose a Change** by [submitting a pull request](https://github.com/teamliftr/framework/pulls).